ChrisPelatari/vitepress.chris.pelatari.com/blog/posts/2005-04-29-PSKit-FormView-initial-thoughts.md

 ---
 layout: post
-title: PSKit&#58; FormView initial thoughts
+title: PSKit - FormView initial thoughts
 ---
 <p><a href="http://bluefenix.net/">I've been playing with the Personal Website
 Starter Kit a little bit lately</a>.
 One thing that I didn't like about it from